B i o g r a p h y

 As a trumpeter (and comic at heart), Aaron has had the distinct pleasure of performing throughout the United States, Mexico, and Europe.
 He has appeared with the Jalisco Philharmonic Orchestra (Guadalajara, Mexico), Mannheim Steamroller, Sinfonia da Camera, Champaign-Urbana Symphony Orchestra, Baroque Artists of Champaign-Urbana, Peoria Symphony Orchestra, Illinois Symphony Orchestra, Sarasota Orchestra, and Venice Symphony, to name a few...or, just enough enough to make any reader roll their eyes.

 Some place must be considered home, right?
-Well, he also gets to serve as Co-Principal Trumpet of Sarasota Orchestra for the 2021-2022 season.
+Well, he also gets to return to Sarasota Orchestra, reprising his role of Co-Principal Trumpet for the 2022-2023 season.

 As a soloist, Aaron has performed throughout the United States, Mexico, Europe, and most recently, South Korea.
 It seems audiences tolerate his jokes and impersonations wherever he goes!

-Aaron most recently premiered Lee Norris's "A Gershwin Medley" with the Whiting Park Festival Orchestra; other highlights of his ever-so-humble solo performances include premiering is own arrangement of Carnival of Venice with The Venice Symphony, followed by J.S.
-Bach's famous Brandenburg Concerto No. 2 (fun fact: that piece is included on the "Golden Record" sent into deep space with the Voyager 2 spacecraft in the 1970's.
-Sadly, Aaron didn't record that one...but he's performed that concerto several times...does that count?) with the Sarasota Orchestra in December of 2018, and, yes, another one of his arrangements of Carnival of Venice with the Puertorrican Brass Ensemble, during the 2019 Puertorrican Brass Festival.
+Aaron most recently performed as a soloist with DeSota Baroque, cofounded by violinist Sun-Young Shin (who Aaron is proud to call his wife, so that's nice!) and esteemed organist and harpsichordist, Martha Stiehl.
+Prior to the pandemic, he premiered Lee Norris's "A Gershwin Medley" with the Whiting Park Festival Orchestra; other highlights of his ever-so-humble solo performances include premiering is own arrangement of Carnival of Venice with The Venice Symphony, followed by J.S.
+Bach's famous Brandenburg Concerto No. 2 with the Sarasota Orchestra in December of 2018, and, yes, another one of his arrangements of Carnival of Venice with the Puertorrican Brass Ensemble, during the 2019 Puertorrican Brass Festival.

-Chamber music has always held a special place in Aaron's heart; he regularly performs with the Sarasota Orchestra Brass Quintet, the Venice Symphony Brass Quintet, as well as with the Romm Trio, with his parents, trumpet legend Ronald Romm, and Steinway Artist Avis Romm.
+Chamber music has always held a special place in Aaron's heart; he regularly performs with the Sarasota Orchestra Brass Quintet, as well as with the Romm Trio, with his parents, trumpet legend Ronald Romm, and Steinway Artist Avis Romm.
 They have dazzled audiences internationally with their deeply engaging and warm concert experiences.
-Aaron conducted masterclasses and performed with The Romm Trio as part of the 2019 Jazz Trumpet Festival in Sao Paulo, Brazil, as well as the International Belgian Brass Academy (Harelbeke, Belgium), the Pierre Badel International Academy (Paris, France), and the International Trumpet Guild Regional Event at the University of Indianapolis.
-They recently released their premier studio recording, "Showdown at the Hoedown", a piece written for the Romms by Charles Reskin (available for purchase on iTunes, CDBaby, and where digital music is sold or streamed).
-They also just released their recording of Aaron's arrangement of J.S.
-Bach: "Toccata and Fugue in D Minor" (BWV 565), also available on CDBaby and iTunes.
-They have been releasing video productions on YouTube.
-Go to Aaron's YouTube channel, or subscribe here.
+Since 2019, they have been adding to their list of video and audio recordings, which began with "Showdown at the Hoedown", a piece written for the Romm's by Charles Reskin, as well as Aaron's arrangement of J.S.
+Bach: "Toccata and Fugue in D Minor" (BWV 565).
+If you want to see and hear more of their work, head on over to Aaron's YouTube channel, or subscribe here.

 Aaron Romm earned a Bachelor of Musical Arts degree at Vanderbilt University's Blair School of Music, where he studied with Allan Cox.
 He completed his Master's and Doctoral degrees at the University of Illinois at Urbana-Champaign, where he studied with Ronald Romm, Dr. Jake Walburn, and Charles Daval.
 Prior instructors include Carole Dawn Reinhardt, Bernard Adelstein, and Victor Mongillo.